webx-plus/registrar/README.md

 We use Clerk for Authentication & User Management, you can find the docs [here](https://clerk.com/docs/overview)

-Cloudlfare Turnstile is used to prevent botting on the domain registration API
+Turnstile is used to prevent botting on the domain reigster endpoint, see the docs [here](https://developers.cloudflare.com/turnstile/)

 Build: `npm run build`